hanishkvc/prgs-docs-spreadsheetkvc/README.md

 NOTE that the =expressions are evaluated using pythons eval function.
 So basic python expressions can be evaluated as part of =expressions.

+NOTE: =expressions can only refer to other =expression cells and not text cells.

 ## Supported functions

 sum